wardi/jsonsquared/README.md

 ### Horizontal lists

-Lists of [simple type](#1-simple-types) may be written horizontally in a single cell by using a separating delimiter.
+Lists of [simple types](#1-simple-types) may be written horizontally in a single cell by using a separating delimiter.
 For list columns a `[𝑥]` suffix is added to the column heading, where `𝑥` is the delimiter chosen.

 Each list element is parsed as a simple type as though it was in its own cell.
-The normal rules such as removing surrounding whitespace apply.
+Normal rules such as removing surrounding whitespace apply.

 name | rooms[,] | colors[ ]